-- The unemployment rate has generally fallen faster than the FOMC expected, and jobs have been created at a rapid pace. - Today's unemployment rate is approaching the range of longer-run or normal values suggested by the FOMC. - Estimates of the long-run value of unemployment have wide confidence bands and tend to shift over time. - Statements about shifts in this value are unlikely to be statistically meaningful.
+- The unemployment rate has generally fallen faster than the FOMC expected, and jobs have been created at a rapid pace. - Today's unemployment rate is approaching the range of longer-run or normal values suggested by the central tendency of the FOMC's SEP in March 2015. - Estimates of the long-run value of unemployment have wide confidence bands and tend to shift over time. - Statements about whether this value is several tenths higher or lower are unlikely to be statistically meaningful.